 Only a few people will ever experience the wonders of living in another country for a full year.
 Most of those lucky few are from countries other than the United States.
 Why do so many international students want to come to the United States for a year of learning?
 Why are there so few American youth willing to study abroad while in high school?
 How does an exchange student prepare for the return to their home country?

 There are different lengths of stays available for students to choose from when looking to study abroad.
 Some organizations offer a year-long experience, but others offer shorter experiences.
 States’ 4-H International Exchange Program offers a four- or eight-week summer outbound exchange experience.
-The countries available are Japan, Norway, Korea and Costa Rica.
+The countries available are Japan, Norway, Korea, Taiwan, Finland and Costa Rica.
 There are options available for interested students with the understanding the longer you live in another country, the more cultural understanding you absorb.

 According to the Bureau of Educational and Cultural Affairs, there are many benefits to participating in an exchange year.
 The delegate will develop leadership skills, build self-confidence and cultivate a greater understanding of the entire world.
 As an exchange student lives in another country, they take more responsibility for themselves, learn to respect differences and acquire a tolerance to others beliefs.
 But most importantly, the lasting connections and friendships which grow are unmeasurable.

 So, how does an exchange student prepare to leave this once-in-a-lifetime experience?
 Some will retreat to their rooms for some reflection time and mental preparation for the return.
 Many will experience emotional moments of joy, tears or frustration.
 One of the most important things you can do for your exchange student is communicate openly with them.